-What is bed rest and is it recommended?
+What is bed rest and why is it recommended?

 Bed rest during pregnancy is no longer recommended for most conditions.
 While bed rest increases blood flow to the placenta, there is no evidence that it decreases the risk of premature birth.

-In the rare situations when bed rest is recommended, it is prescribed at varying levels of activity restriction.
+In the rare situations when bed rest is recommended, it’s prescribed at varying levels of activity restriction.
 In some cases, it means your surrogate decreasing her activity level for a period of time.
-She might be free to move about the house, as long as she avoids lifting children and doing heavy housework.
+She may be free to move around the house, as long as she avoids lifting children and doing heavy housework.

 In other cases, bed rest guidelines are stricter.
-Your surrogate might need to remain in a sitting or reclining position, only getting up to use the toilet or shower.
-She might not be allowed to work or do even light household chores until the baby is born.
+Your surrogate may need to remain in a sitting or reclining position, only getting up to use the toilet or shower.
+She may not be allowed to work or even do light household chores until the baby is born.

 Know the rules: